mattmonsen/mojotask/README.md

     vim mojotask.conf

-Setup the schema insdie the schema directory
+Setup the schema inside the schema directory

+To run the test cases you will need to copy the t/mojotask.conf.template file to t/mojotask.conf

+    cp t/mojotask.conf.template t/mojotask.conf

+Edit t/mojotask.conf and update your test database information

+    vim t/mojotask.conf

+Set up the schema for your development database using the schema inside the schema directory